 2014: Dr. Ten Eyck led the simulation training center to all time training highs of nearly 7,000 student simulations.
 Dr. Brian Springer, Tactical Division Director, provides resident training opportunities for operational support in the community for 64 missions.

 Currently, the department has 16 full-time faculty, 10 supported by Wright State University and six supported by Wright-Patterson Medical Center.
 More than 100 clinical faculty (about 30 percent graduates of the program) are actively involved in medical student and resident education.
-The current integrated hospitals in the training program include: Kettering Medical Center, Good Samaritan Hospital and Health Center, Miami Valley Hospital, Children's Medical Center and Wright-Patterson Medical Center.
+The current integrated hospitals in the training program include: Kettering Medical Center, Good Samaritan Hospital and Health Center, Miami Valley Hospital, Dayton Children's Hospital and Wright-Patterson Medical Center.
 The emergency departments in these sites collectively see more than 300,000 patient visits.
 The residency currently supports 46 residents in an R1-R3 format.
 It has two fellowships, one ACGME-approved Fellowship in Sports Medicine and the other a free-standing Fellowship in Faculty Development for those interested in training to become faculty in academic emergency medicine.
-The department holds a long history of scholarly productivity including its own textbooks, literally hundreds of papers and millions of dollars in grant support.
-Moe than 400 residents have graduated with excellent retention in the continued practice of emergency medicine.
+The department holds a long history of scholarly productivity, including its own textbooks, literally hundreds of papers and millions of dollars in grant support.
+More than 400 residents have graduated with excellent retention in the continued practice of emergency medicine.
 It has supplied more than 60 emergency physicians to the immediate Miami Valley area and done its part to sustain and improve the quality of emergency care in this region.

 At age 33, the department remains enthusiastic and ever changing.
 It is a viable and valuable addition to the medical school and the community that it serves.
 Long-term relationships with institutions and individuals have been well served and will continue as the department looks toward a future of academic growth and development and community service.
 For more than 30 years it has been a privilege to be part of this medical school, the Dayton community and the Miami Valley region.
 We can only look forward to the opportunities the next decades will bring.